Executive Director, AHCJ and the Center for Excellence in Health Care Journalism

 The new Executive Director will have significant administrative experience in a newsroom or nonprofit setting.
 The ideal candidate will have proven success in collaborating with diverse stakeholders, fundraising and strategic planning.
 The ED is expected to travel for conferences, funder meetings and some fellowship programs.

 The scope of the position is significant, but, depending upon the start date, the new ED will have the rare opportunity to overlap with the current Executive Director to get up to speed on job duties, finances, grant management, training programs and university policies.
-The outgoing ED is willing to coach the Executive Director Designate through the next national conference in Spring 2020, the organization’s largest annual event.

 Although AHCJ is an independent nonprofit organization, it is hosted by and plays an active role in the life of the School of Journalism, including employing undergraduates and graduate research assistants, offering training events and providing student fellowships to conferences.
 The school will consider a non-tenure track faculty designation for a candidate with the appropriate background.